nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-User leaves the name field empty.
+User enters invalid characters.
     * 2a1.
-System displays an error message to ask for a valid name.
+System displays an error message to ask for a valid name command format, with no special characters.
       Use case ends.

 * 3a.
-User enters invalid characters.
+User leaves the name field empty.
     * 3a1.
-System displays an error message to ask for a valid name command.
+System displays an error message to ask for a valid name.
       Use case ends.

-* 6a.
+* 3b.
 User enters a duplicate name.
-    * 6a1.
+    * 3b1.
 System displays an error message notifying that the name already exists in the system.
       Use case ends.

-**System: AddressBook**
+**System: StudentManagerPro**
-**Use case: UC02 Add Student Email**
+**Use case: UC02 Add Student's Email**
 **Actor: User**
 **Preconditions:**
 * User is logged in.